kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 #### Trie can only be stored in memory
 - but what if electronic cut off, memeory will be lost, so we still **need to serialize into disk**, like convert a Tree into a character string and store in disk (**TriesSerialization**)
 ### DataCollectionService (offline build/Serialize/Map Reduce)
+- build from bottom to up by using merge sort for parent node (PriorityQueue/TreeSet) offline
 - create raw data based on user search from web request and generate the result of keyword with hit_count
 |user| keyword | timestamp |
 |--|--|--|